Who We Are

 Multi Sensory Play

-In addiiton to the mud kitchen, we offer children a vaiety of other sensory activites and textures, such as paint, water play, sand, clay, play dough, soil, and the gathering of natural materials such as flowers, dirt, rocks, grass.
+In addition to the mud kitchen, we offer children a variety of other sensory activities and textures, such as paint, water play, sand, clay, play dough, soil, and the gathering of natural materials such as flowers, dirt, rocks, grass.

 Creative Projects

-Days at Sunbeam follow the gentle pace of nature—guided by biorhythms, tasks of the land, and shaped by these meaningful curricular pillars.
+Days at Sunbeam follow the gentle pace of nature, guided by biorhythms, land stewardship, and these intentionally chosen pillars.

 Garden